Jones returns pick for TD, Falcons rout Carr, Raiders 43-6

+It was the best of days for Jones and the Atlanta Falcons.

+It couldn’t get much worse for Carr and the Las Vegas Raiders.

-ATLANTA (AP) — Deion Jones returned an interception 67 yards for a touchdown, Matt Ryan threw a pair of short scoring passes, and the Atlanta Falcons thoroughly dominated Derek Carr and the bumbling Las Vegas Raiders 43-6 on Sunday.
+Jones returned an interception 67 yards for a touchdown, Matt Ryan threw a pair of short scoring passes, and the Atlanta Falcons thoroughly dominated Carr and the bumbling Raiders 43-6 on Sunday.

-The Raiders (6-5) lost their second in a row and looked very much like a pretender in the AFC playoff race, producing a listless, mistake-filled performance against an Atlanta team that’s playing out the season under an interim coach.
+Las Vegas (6-5) looked very much like a pretender in the AFC playoff race with its second straight loss, a listless, mistake-filled performance against an Atlanta team that’s playing out the season under an interim coach.

+The Falcons (4-7) forced five turnovers — four of them by Carr — and finished with their biggest win since a 56-14 rout of Tampa Bay in 2014.

+“The guys needed a little bit of what I call a push in the head,” said coach Raheem Morris, who improved to 4-2 since taking over for the fired Dan Quinn.
+“If you can get the guys to believe in themselves, believe in what they can do, those things usually work out in your favor.”

+The Raiders took their worst loss of Jon Gruden’s most recent three seasons as coach.

+“I apologize to the Raider nation and really compliment the Falcons,” Gruden said.
+“They played a hell of a football game and we did not.”
-Carr had a miserable day, fumbling the ball away three times in addition to delivering the pick that the Falcons linebacker returned for his fifth career TD.

-Nathan Peterman finished out at quarterback for the Raiders, who took their worst loss of Jon Gruden’s most recent three seasons as coach.
+Carr had a miserable day, fumbling the ball away three times in addition to delivering the pick that Jones returned for his fifth career TD.
+Nathan Peterman finished out the game at quarterback while Carr watched from the bench, a pained look on his face.

+“When you turn the ball over like that, you’re not going to win many games,” Carr said.
+“It’s a gut punch for sure.”

-Las Vegas had a season-worst five turnovers in all and was flagged 11 times for 141 yards, with one penalty wiping out an interception and another allowing the Falcons (4-7) to keep the ball after a missed field goal.
+In addition to the season-high for turnovers, the Raiders were flagged 11 times for 141 yards.
+A facemask penalty wiped out an interception.
+A roughing-the-kicker call allowed the Falcons to keep the ball after a missed field goal — and they wound up scoring the game’s first touchdown.

-Atlanta wound up scoring a touchdown after Dallin Leavitt rolled into Younghoe Koo’s legs, taking him out for a roughing-the-kicker personal foul.

-Gambling on fourth-and-3 at the Raiders 4, Ryan double-pumped to buy just enough time to find Calvin Ridley alone in the back of the end zone for the game’s first touchdown with 2:17 left in a tedious first half that took nearly two hours to complete.
+Gambling on fourth-and-3 at the Raiders 4, Ryan double-pumped to buy just enough time to find Calvin Ridley alone in the back of the end zone with 2:17 left in a tedious first half that took nearly two hours to complete.

 Ryan, who was 22 of 39 for 185 yards, added another 4-yard touchdown pass late in the third quarter, this one to Brandon Powell.